 What will I learn?

-The course consists of Level 5 and 6 units which cover a range of practical and theoretical sports-related units.
+The course consists of Level 6 units which cover a range of practical and theoretical sports-related units.
 Units can include:

 - Human Physiology